lafarinio/cows_frontend/README.md

 (RK) Root-path (/) for generating purposes is src/app.
 For example, to generate component in 'src/app/base' you should type:

 `ng g c base/component-name`

+## Serving fake server

+To build `stricted-position` generated local server:

+1) Create .js file from .ts with command:
+`tsc src/assets/json-server/stricted-position.ts`
+2) Build .json with created .js file: `node src/assets/json-server/stricted-position.js`
+3) Run `json-server`: `json-server stricted-position.json`

+It is recommended to install  `json-server` globally, so it is easily accessible from command line.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.